mattyleecifer/Command-line-ChatGPT/README.md

 |<img width=190/>|<img width=240/>||

 # Installation
-1. Make sure you have Python installed on your system.
+1. Make sure you have Python3 installed on your system.
 If you don't have it installed, download and install it from [here](https://www.python.org/downloads/).

 2. Clone this GitHub repository to your local machine by running the following command in your terminal: